Zac Efron, Hugh Jackman, Zendaya and James Corden Take Their Crosswalk Performance to Broadway

 "I mean that was amazing.
 It exceeded all of my expectations," Zendaya said.
 "That being said, there was a mugging going on that we did absolutely nothing about.
 Other than that it was great."

-However, Corden and Jackman's got into a bit of a tiff right before the grand finale in which Jackman played the film's lead and Corden played the bearded lady.
+However, Corden and Jackman got into a bit of a tiff right before the grand finale in which Jackman played the film's lead and Corden played the bearded lady.
 In fact, things got so heated that Jackman pretended to punch Corden—causing the host to fake a faint.

-Thankfully, the two were able to put their scrabble behind them for the final two show-stopping (and traffic-stopping) numbers.
+Thankfully, the two were able to put their squabble behind them for two final show-stopping (and traffic-stopping) numbers.

 Watch the video to see the cast's performance—and to see Efron attempt to ride a tiny tricycle.